 Masjid Al-Aqsa is one of the holiest and most revered sites in Islam.
 Yet, despite its profound significance, much of its rich history and unique features remain unknown to many.
-During our visit, we realized that wherever you walk within the sacred compound, you're bound to discover something extraordinary — a hidden gem, a piece of untold history, or a spiritual reminder.
+During our visit, we realized that wherever you walk within Masjid Al-Aqsa, you're bound to discover something extraordinary such as a hidden gem, a piece of untold history, or a spiritual reminder.

 This reflection inspired us to compile a list of ten lesser-known but truly fascinating facts about Masjid Al-Aqsa.
 Whether you're planning a visit or simply wish to deepen your understanding, these insights will help you appreciate Masjid Al-Aqsa on a whole new level.